 If you have ever posted a birthday wish to a Facebook friend’s Timeline only to find out that he/she had passed on, you know how embarrassing it can be.

-Even worse, in certain situations it can be downright painful for a deceased person’s family members to see birthday wishes from people who weren’t aware of the person’s passing show up on his/her Timeline.
+Even worse, it can often be painful for a deceased person’s family members to see birthday wishes from people who weren’t aware of the person’s passing show up on his/her Timeline.

 That’s one of the main reasons why I strongly recommend having Facebook ‘Memorialize’ the accounts of your loved ones after they pass away.